 The Waltons 8 x 6 Security Shiplap Apex Wooden Shed has been designed with reduced sized, styrene glazed windows that have been placed at a high level - perfect for keeping your possessions out of sight.
 Supplied with tamper-proof pad bolt, Unifix anti-vandal screws and heavy duty roofing & floor, you can rest easy with the knowledge your belongings are safe & secure across the seasons.

 Plan for the worst by protecting yourself from the cost of replacing valuable items.
 Check the small print of your home buildings insurance policy.
 While the fabric of the building might be covered for fire or storm damage, it’s quite possible that the contents of your shed are not covered for accidental damage or theft.

 If you use your shed as a home office, you need to take out separate insurance to cover any buildings and equipment owned by the business.
-In any event, it’s important to make sure your shed is insured.
+In any event, it's important to make sure you have comprehensive shed insurance.

 No garden building is 100% secure, but at least you can ensure it’s adequately protected.
 In the end, the best advice is not to leave anything in your shed that you can’t afford to lose.
 Perhaps it’s time to move your Faberge eggs back into the house…